Trams in Buenos Aires: Heritage Tramway

-Today, the Association of Friends of the Tramway (Spanish: Asociación Amigos del Tranvía) maintain and refurbish numerous trams inside the Polvorín workshop in the neighbourhood of Caballito, which also serves as the workshop for Line A of the Buenos Aires Underground.
+Today, the Association of Friends of the Tramway (Spanish: Asociación Amigos del Tranvía) maintain and refurbish numerous trams inside the Polvorín workshop in the neighbourhood of Caballito.
+The Buenos Aires Historic Tramway is one of the most treasured gems of Buenos Aires' historical and cultural heritage.
+This beautiful vehicle, which has been meticulously restored and preserved, is a true moving work of art that allows visitors to travel back in time and relive the golden era of trams in the city.

+Rides on this Historic Tramway of Caballito are free, and the tours are organized by the Association of Tramway Friends and Federico Lacroze Public Library. which also serves as the workshop for Line A of the Buenos Aires Underground.

 The group formed in 1980 and runs a heritage tramway in the neighborhood, which often features jazz bands playing on the trams.
 The service is free and is open on Saturdays and Sundays and public holidays all year round from 4pm to 7.30pm.
 The tramway has many trams dating back as far as the early 1900s which are used on its 2 km circuit.

 As part of the AAT's ongoing restoration and acquisition of more trams to add to its museum, it also acquired some La Brugeoise cars, which up until 2013 served Line A of the Underground, with the intention of restoring them and converting them to be used as trams, which was their original use before the Underground.